RenlangHuang/TensorFlow-Pytorch-Basics/README.md

 such as the iris dataset, the mnist dataset, the cifar-10 dataset, the fashion dataset and so on.

 Requirements:
-python 3
+python 3,
-CUDA and CUDNN
+CUDA and CUDNN,
 tensorflow-gpu 2.0+